Bakahr/build-scripts/README.md

 # 🖥️ Modern Windows 11 Setup Script (Chocolatey + Boxstarter)

 Welcome to my personal Windows 11 setup script — a fast, automated way to provision a clean system with all my essential tools, tweaks, and terminal wizardry.
-No more manually downloading Chrome.
-No more next > next > finish.
-Just run the script and chill.
+No more manually downloading and setting up your applications/games.

 ---